xando/pierun/README.md

 # Pierun

-Inspired by both Python's virtualenv and Vagrant tools.
+The modern development process, reached  the level of complexity where isolating projects on libraries levels seems to be not enough, despite the  fact  that  tools  like  virtualenv and  rvm  are  doing  perfect job.
+Rarely projects are combined only from language packages.

+Pierun  project  was  inspired  by both  Python's  **virtualenv**  and **Vagrant**  projects.
+It  tries  to   combine  a  simplicity  of virtualenv with the power of Vagrant, with everything build on the top of Docker shoulders.

-This is more a proof of concept than real thing that you should use (for now).
+The project more of a proof of concept than real thing that you should use (for now).
+Though feel free to use it, create bugs

 ## INSTALL